Real, Unbiased MLM Reviews from an Ex-MLMer

 In case you’re unaware, “attrition” is just a fancy word for the statistical difference between people who start something vs. those who actually finish.

 Winners vs. quitters.

 But let’s be honest, almost everything worth doing has a high attrition rate.

 - Take a more active approach to health

 - Spend more time with family and friends

 - Stop smoking

 Bottom line is, LIFE has a high attrition rate.

-The phrase “if it was easy, everybody would be doing it,” applies to virtually anything that’s worth the time and effort.
+The phrase “if it was easy, everybody would be doing it,” applies to virtually anything that’s worth the time and hard work.

-That’s especially true when it comes to starting your own business and actually becoming profitable.
+That’s especially true when it comes to starting your own full or part-time business and actually becoming profitable.